Joseph N. Perry: Ordination and ministry

 In 1995, Perry permanently left the tribunal to return to pastoral work with an assignment as pastor of All Saints Parish in Milwaukee.
-In 1996. he began teaching canon law at Marquette University Law School in Milwaukee and in 1997 at Mundelein Seminary in Mundelein, Illinois.
+In 1996, he began teaching canon law at Marquette University Law School in Milwaukee and in 1997 at Mundelein Seminary in Mundelein, Illinois.

 Auxiliary Bishop of Chicago

 On May 5, 1998, Pope John Paul II appointed Perry as an auxiliary bishop of the Archdiocese of Chicago and the titular bishop of Lead.
 He was consecrated on June 29, 1998 by Cardinal Francis George.
 He was then appointed the episcopal vicar for Vicariate VI of the archdiocese.

 Membership and appointments

-In 2010, Cardinal Francis George named Perry as the diocesan postulator for the sainthood cause of Father Augustus Tolton, a former slave who became the first known African-American priest in the Catholic Church.
+In 2010, George named Perry as the diocesan postulator for the sainthood cause of Father Augustus Tolton, a former slave who became the first known African-American priest in the Catholic Church.

-Perry is chair of the USCCB Committee on African American Catholics.
+Perry served as chair of the USCCB Committee on African American Catholics.
 He has also served on several other USCCB committees, including those for Education, Home Missions; the Ad Hoc Committee on Catholics' Use of Holy Scripture; the Secretariat for Family, Laity, Women and Youth; and the Ad Hoc Committee for a Plenary Council, the Catholic Campaign for Human Development, the subcommittee for the Defense of Marriage and the subcommittee for Migrants, Refugees and Travelers.

 Since 1977, Perry has been a member of the Canon Law Society of America (CLSA).
 In 1998, he sat on the board of advisors of Archbishop Quigley Preparatory Seminary in Chicago.
-In addition, he is an episcopal liaison for catechetics and Liturgical Training Publications (LTP) of the archdiocese, and is a judge sitting on the Ecclesiastical Court of Appeals for the dioceses in Illinois.
+In addition, he served as an episcopal liaison for catechetics and Liturgical Training Publications (LTP) of the archdiocese, and as a judge on the Ecclesiastical Court of Appeals for all the Illinois dioceses.